-Often travelers who want to see one Baltic capital extend their visit to include the other two due to the cities’ proximity and ease of access.
-Lithuania, Latvia, and Estonia lie nestled together on the Baltic Sea and their capital cities are easily reached by public transportation, such a train or bus (for example, the Simple and Lux Express line that connect cities in the Baltics).
+Often, travelers who want to see one Baltic capital extend their visit to include the other two due to the cities’ proximity and ease of access.
+Lithuania, Latvia, and Estonia lie nestled together on the Baltic Sea and their capital cities are easily reached by public transportation, such a train or bus.
+For example, the Simple and Lux Express line connect the cities in the Baltics.

 Vilnius is an excellent place to buy amber, which washes up on the Baltic shore and is polished and mounted into almost fantastical jewelry creations.
 Linen and ceramics are also popular souvenirs, with Lithuania’s artisans using traditional techniques to create functional and beautiful items that suit a contemporary lifestyle.